nlurkin/na62_analysis/README.md

 *WARNING*: The full data sample is about 21 GB in size.
 Make sure you have a reliable connection while downloading.
 In case of troubles, consider downloading each subdirectory separately.

 # TODO
- - [ ] Need to provide a way to access the data
- - [ ] Add KTAG time in timing notebook
- - [ ] Add KTAG time in data structure to check time resolution of spectrometer
  - [ ] Add theoretical propagation through spectrometer magnet
+ - [ ] Possible updates in selections.
+May reduce too much the acceptance ?
+  - [ ] Add more timing cuts: MUV3 done, but KTAG/Event can be done (ktag-event, or track-ktag or track-trigger or track-vertex)
+  - [ ] Add pile-up constraints ?
+In single track events, no other track within 10 ns?
- - [ ] Resolution notebook needs additional statistics -> Explain
+  - [ ] Add constraint on reco Pi0
+  - [ ] Add more constraints on track momentum ? (done in some pre-selection but not everywhere and not in current selections)
+ - [ ] Make sure that the cut values are explained (best EoP cuts, best timing cuts, ...)